-Pasteur was a French chemist who proved that microbes or bacteria lived in the air.
+Pasteur, Louis Pasteur was a French chemist who proved that microbes or bacteria lived in the air.
 They could make milk go sour.
 More importantly, they could cause disease.
 He showed that they could be killed by heat.
 He also showed that they could be weakened, injected into the body and make the person safe from attacks by the full-strength bacteria.
 In this way he explained and developed Jenner's work.

 Lister was a British surgeon who pioneered the use of antiseptics in surgery.
 He realized that bacteria might be the cause of infections in wounds and in surgery.
-Since he could not use heat in surgery, he used carbolic acid instead and became the father of antiseptics.
+Since he could not use heat in surgery, he used carbolic too much, less + uncountable things too many, fewer + uncountable things